SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 1. Ensure that your SIM card is not in use and remove it from your device.

-2. Put your SIM card into a clean, new phone or laptop to check for any issues without risk of spreading anything else around.
+2. Put your SIM card into a clean, new phone or laptop to check for any issues without the risk of spreading anything else around.
 If you’re using an old phone with no data on it, this should be enough but don’t take chances so make sure there are no personal details saved inside before proceeding.

 How To Remove SIM Virus From Android Phone